|

 integrity.
 I ask and expect the same priority from Martha.
 I pledge my part

 in protecting us all from redivorce.
-My loving bond with Alex will never break.
+My loving bond with my son Alex will never break.
 My growing

 bonds with Martha and Ann are different and less sure.